xrdocs/cloud-scale-networking/_tutorials/ncs5500-routing-in-vrf.md

 ### And on a non-eTCAM card

-Also we can check how a non-eTCAM line cards (NC55-36X100G) can do with the full view (we just filter the IPv4/32 from the same BGP peer:
+Also we can check how a non-eTCAM line cards (NC55-36X100G) can do with the full view (we just filter the IPv4/32 from the same BGP peer):

 <div class="highlighter-rouge">
 <pre class="highlight">